 Finally, your facility booking system can be a useful asset in your organisation’s overarching space management strategy.
 Are any rooms fully booked for weeks ahead?
 What about rooms that are barely ever booked?
 How long are certain rooms, desks or spaces occupied for on a daily basis?

-All of these questions and more can provide valuable insight into how space is utilized across your property, as long as your system can capture and share the relevant analytics.
+All of these questions and more can provide valuable insight into how space is utilised across your property, as long as your system can capture and share the relevant analytics.
 With this data to hand, you can:

-Analyze what makes certain rooms so popular, and adjust less popular rooms accordingly
+Analyse what makes certain rooms so popular, and adjust less popular rooms accordingly

 Determine better purposes for meeting rooms that are often left unoccupied